isabella232/autospotting.io/content/faq.md

 - the increased churn caused by the instance replacement process
 - lack of support for launch lifecycle hooks
+- no support for the AWS regions located in China
-- no support for China and GovCloud
+- no support for GovCloud
-- some runtime costs and potential software/maintenance costs
+- some maintenance costs, as well as small runtime costs
+- potential software costs if you don't build it from the open source code yourself

 ## How does AutoSpotting compare to the spot fleet AWS offering?